Here’s a simple letter identification game that is sure to be a tumbling success! Play again and again to practice letters and fine motor skills.

-So, when I got a bright new idea for a game to play with my kiddos and preschoolers, I didn’t go to the craft store.
+So, when I got a bright new idea for this letter identification game to play with my kiddos, I didn’t go to the craft store.
 I called up my dad and put in my order which he summoned from the scraps at his shop.
 My order was very specific, “Two hundred one inch square wooden tiles, 1/4 in thick, please.”
-(I could have even specified the kind of wood).
-He replied, “Of course.
-How ’bout I cut you three hundred, instead?
-You can pick them up from the house this weekend.”
+(I could have even specified the kind of wood.
+He wouldn’t have batted an eye, but the kind of wood didn’t matter here).

-And that is how my letter tiles, and the ABC Letter Stack Game, came to life!
-These are the same tiles I used for the letter sound matching activity and I have used them for so many more fun literacy games.
+And that is how my letter tiles and the ABC Letter Stack Game came to life!
+These are the same tiles I used for the letter-sound matching activity and I have used them for so many more fun literacy games.

 ABC Letter Stack Game for Letter Identification Practice

 This activity is for building letter recognition skills.
 Before you begin, spill out the letter tiles on a tray, separating the letters that are unfamiliar.
 This game is best played to reinforce letters your child already knows, rather than for introducing new letters.